Coronavirus and Latin America: Education in Mexico and Argentina

 June 8-12, 2020

-Throughout the week, we will explore issues such as climate change and the impacts of deforestation, ethnobotany, environmental politics and sustainability, and community resource management.
-The institute is ideal for educators of high school and community college, and pre-service students teaching History, World Geography, Science, and Environmental Science.
+The institute was ideal for educators of high school and community college, and pre-service students teaching History, World Geography, Science, and Environmental Science.
 This four-year series of institutes is sponsored by the Centers for Latin American Studies at The University of Georgia, Vanderbilt University, and Tulane University.

 Questions?
 Contact Derek Bentley [email@example.com].